 The brain is an incredibly complex and delicate organ that during an accident is extremely vulnerable.
 The force and severity of truck accidents magnify the risk of catastrophic injuries.
 The compiled data below involves trucking accident settlements and verdicts in Illinois and other jurisdictions where the injured parties suffered various types of brain injuries.

-While the information below is a good starting point for learning about how a truck accident case involving a brain injury may be valued, there certainly are many other factors which deserve to be evaluated.
+While the information below is a good starting point for learning about how a truck accident case involving a brain injury (TBI) may be valued, there certainly are many other factors which deserve to be evaluated.
 Contact our office for a free review of your truck accident case with an attorney who has experience with a situation similar to yours.

 2013; ILLINOIS; $80,771 JURY AWARD: